vfarcic/cncf-demo/manuscript/registry/docker-hub.md

-# Store Container Image in a Registry with Docker Hub
+# Store Container Image in a Registry with Docker Hub (Docker Distribution)

-TODO: Intro
+Wait, is Docker Hub a CNCF project?

+Technically no, but [Distribution](https://github.com/distribution) is.
+Distribution is the open source code that is the basis of the container registry that is part of Docker Hub.

+Distribution is a core library for many other registries too, including GitHub Container Registry, GitLab Container Registry, DigitalOcean Container Registry, and You Choose competitor [Harbor](../registry/harbor.md).

 ## Setup